awsdocs/amazon-comprehend-medical-developer-guide/docs-source/gettingstarted-api.md

     print('Entity:', entity)
 ```

 The output contains the three entities found in the input text, their location in the input text\.
 A confidence level that the entity was correctly identified is also listed with each entity\.
-The following output shows the `Generic_Name`, `Dosage`, and `Frequency` entities from the preceding example\.
+The following output shows the `Brand Name`, `Dosage`, and `Frequency` entities from the preceding example\.

 ```
 Entity: {